3rdparty/eventuals/README.md

 #### "Building" an Eventual

 An `Eventual` provides **explicit** control of performing a simple asynchronous computation.
-First you "build" an eventual by specifying the type of the value that it will eventually compute and override callbacks necessary for performing the computation:
+First you "build" an eventual by specifying the type of the value that it will eventually compute and override the `.start()` callback for performing the computation:

 ```cpp
 auto e = Eventual<Result>()